-You will then meet with your Center cardiologist who reviews your records and takes a medical history, performs a physical exam, and advises on consultations with other specialists (cardiac surgeons, invasive cardiologist, and others) within the Center as needed.
+You will also meet with your HCM Center cardiologist who reviews your records and takes a medical history, performs a physical exam, and advises on consultations with other specialists (cardiac surgeons, invasive cardiologist, and others) within the Center as needed.
 If you need to meet with one of the multidisciplinary specialists, they will be consulted within a day.
 The Hypertrophic Cardiomyopathy Center Cardiologist will provide you with a diagnosis and plan of care within 1 to 2 days, depending on testing.

 How long will you need to stay at Cleveland Clinic?

 Unless a treatment is scheduled at the time of your visit, to complete all testing, you will need to stay in the Cleveland area for 1 to 2 days.